Windsor Link Railway: Background

-Windsor has always had two stations — Central and Riverside — a fact which causes multiple inconveniences.
-Considering that it is the most visited tourist site outside London, it is absurdly badly connected… [the] Windsor Link Railway scheme would create a single Windsor station (putting the historic buildings of the old ones to other uses).
+Windsor has always had two stations — Central and Riverside — a fact which causes multiple alleged inconveniences.
+Considering that it is the most visited tourist site outside London, it is absurdly badly connected… [the] Windsor Link Railway plan would create a single Windsor station (putting the historic buildings of the old ones to other uses).
 Its first phase would link the Great Western region with the South Western, going from Slough, via Windsor, into Waterloo.

-An alternative argument is that by having two stations connected to two lines (Paddington and Waterloo) that enables commuters from Windsor to reach West and South London more easily and given the lines are operated by different companies, it further allows strike action to be less impactful to the town's commuters.
+An alternative argument is that having two stations connected to two lines (Paddington and Waterloo) that enables commuters from Windsor to reach West and South London more easily and given the lines are operated by different companies, it further allows strike action to be less impactful to the town's commuters.

-The proposed scheme was also featured in The Daily Telegraph on 7 December 2017 'More privatisation could be the best way to save the rail industry'.
+The proposed plan was also featured in The Daily Telegraph on 7 December 2017 'More privatisation could be the best way to save the rail industry'.

-In December 2017, the government announced its Strategic Vision for Rail, calling for more private investment in the rail as a way of opening more lines.
+In December 2017, the government announced its Strategic Vision for Rail, calling for more private investment in rail as a way of opening more lines.

-New Civil Engineer on 7 December 2018 reported that "The Department for Transport (DfT) told Bathurst that it did not think that the proposed scheme’s expected fare revenue matched the capital cost of building the line."
+New Civil Engineer on 7 December 2018 reported that "The Department for Transport (DfT) told Bathurst that it did not think that the proposed plan’s expected fare revenue matched the capital cost of building the line."

 In February 2019, New Civil Engineer reported that the DfT had changed its position and demurred on whether it had carried out an economic assessment.
-The DfT confirmed the proposed scheme had been rejected, quoting "Government’s call for ideas for privately funded railways will hit the buffers because acceptance criteria keep changing, the boss of the rejected Windsor Link Railway (WLR) scheme has claimed".
+The DfT confirmed the proposed plan had been rejected, quoting "Government’s call for ideas for privately funded railways will hit the buffers because acceptance criteria keep changing, the boss of the rejected Windsor Link Railway (WLR) plan has claimed".

-That same month the Windsor Observer reported on a letter to the proponent that had given the scheme a 'surprise boost'.
-The letter, balanced with risks, said the scheme "'creates the potential for town development by removing the rail corridor from the surface', adding that 'this could generate significant local benefit'".
+That same month the Windsor Observer reported on a letter to the proponent that had given the plan a 'surprise boost'.
+The letter, balanced with risks, said the plan "'creates the potential for town development by removing the rail corridor from the surface', adding that 'this could generate significant local benefit'".